 To come up with your mission statement, find your firm’s core values, purpose, and services to create a short, but powerful statement.
-For example, “Compassionate attorneys helping medical malpractice clients who suffered needlessly.”
+For example, “compassionate attorneys helping medical malpractice clients who suffered needlessly.”

 Your mission statement should sit at the very top of your website to welcome visitors to your site.
 It tells visitors exactly who you are, who you help, and what services you offer.

-Work with a graphic designer to discuss your branding goals, They’ll be able to find the right fonts, colors, and create a custom logo that will stand out among the generic law logos online.
+Work with a graphic designer to discuss your branding goals, They’ll be able to find the right fonts, and colors, and create a custom logo that will stand out among the generic law logos online.